Cal vs. Colorado NCAA Football Odds, Plays and Insights | October 23, 2021

 Colorado Stats and Trends

-- Thus far this year Colorado has two wins against the spread.
+- Colorado has two wins against the spread in six games this year.

-- The Buffaloes have covered the spread once this year when underdogs by 10 points or more (in two chances).
+- The Buffaloes have been underdogs by 9 points or more three times this year and covered the spread once.

-- Colorado's games this year have gone over the total in one out of five opportunities (20%).
+- Colorado's games this season have gone over the total in one out of five opportunities (20%).

-- When Colorado records more than 27.0 points, it is 1-0 against the spread and 2-0 overall.
+- Colorado is 1-0 against the spread and 2-0 overall in games when it scores more than 27 points.

-- This year the Buffaloes have five turnovers, three fewer than the Golden Bears have takeaways (8).
+- The Buffaloes have turned the ball over five times, three fewer times than the Golden Bears have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.